Kishen-Sukhu/Step-1/README.md

 # Step-1
- My first Git Repositry
+ My first Git Repositry.
  Athu may brew its been a minute.
- Care to teach this old dog a few tricks.
+ Care to teach this old dog a few tricks?